 Realizing how fragile and needy I am, on my own, how inadequate just "trying my best" is, for myself and for others.
 Realizing how much we need God; and paradoxically, how little we tend to rely on Him.
 That we can get so consumed by our goals and visions they become part of ourselves, become glorified idealized visions of ourselves that we can't bear to relinquish.
 I was so determined to prove to myself that I was a "real" (read: published and paid) writer, it was devastating to be forced to admit that perhaps...that wasn't going to work out.
 It was too painful, too terrifying, to examine who you were without this dream/goal.
 I had forgotten who I was, forgotten that I had any identity other than what was found in my dreams and plans.

 So as I look back--reluctantly--I try to avoid regrets, focus on the sobering, humbling lessons I learnt, focus on the grace I experienced when I so needed it, when I was so blind to it.
 Grace at a time when I was desperately trying to prove myself.
-Grace at a time when I was plunging my self-worth and trying to work hard, to earn success as well as deserve it.
+Grace at a time when I was plumbing the depths of self-worth and trying to earn success as well as deserve it.

 But let's not throw the whole year away like that.
 There were good things too.
 I found an old phone note I had made halfway through the year, when I was finally starting to get out of my mental rut, where I made myself note down all the notable achievements and good things which I had been able to do so far.
 Some of these things were small, some were big--bigger than I realized then.
-Again, grace; grace, being gentle with me.
+Again, grace; grace, God being gentle with me.
 Reminding me that He Whose strength is made perfect in weakness, values the seemingly small and foolish things of the world, above the wise.
-To rethink success and fulfilment from the narrow and shallow definitions I had been clinging, crying, to.
+To rethink success and fulfilment from the narrow and shallow definitions I had been clinging to, crying over.